THE COSTS OF ENFRANCHISEMENT — WHAT TO BUDGET FOR AND WHAT TO BEAR IN MIND

 • The cost of your solicitor

-• The costs of your surveyor in valuing the purchase price and assisting in the negotiation process
+• The costs of your surveyor in valuing the premium, or purchase price, due to the freeholder and assisting in the negotiation process

 • Any “reasonable” legal and valuation costs incurred by your freeholder